 from Darn Tough.

-Read full review: Darn Tough Full Cushion Hiker
+Read review: Darn Tough Full Cushion Hiker

 Best Bang for the Buck

 Not only is the Wigwam Hiking Outdoor Pro

 the burliest sock tested, but it also proved to be warm and breathable.
 That, in combination with an affordable price of $14, made it our Best Buy award winner.
 The polypropylene makeup keeps the fabric from absorbing water - while the fabric construct provides great breathability.
 Even though the fit is a little loose, it's optimal for a dual-sock liner system.
 The performance in combination with its low price makes this sock our highest value contender.

 Read review: Wigwam Hiking Outdoor Pro

 Smartwool PhD Outdoor Medium Crew